DeVos Proposes Ending Federal Spending On Special Olympics And Cuts To Other Education Programs

 Lawmakers have rejected the previous efforts by the Trump Administration to cut education spending, voting to increase the Education Department’s budget the past two years for programs that help students with learning disabilities, according to the National Center for Learning Disabilities.

-DeVos’ proposed 12 percent decrease in total funding for 2020 has even less of a chance of being adopted this year due to the Democrats control of the House.
+DeVos’ proposed 12 percent decrease in total funding for 2020 has even less of a chance of being adopted this year due to the Democrats’ control of the House.

 Today, I’m testifying to the House Appropriations Subcommittee on Labor, Health, & Human Services on @POTUS’s FY 2020 Budget – a budget that puts the needs of students, parents, teachers & local leaders first.
 Watch live here: https://t.co/q6woA37uPE